 “Am I saving enough for retirement?” is a question on the minds of many people.
-Unfortunately, for many individuals, the answer is, “No.” But fortunately, we are here as your best financial friend to help along the way.
+Unfortunately, for many individuals, the answer is, “No.” But, we are here as your best financial friend to help along the way.

 Believe it or not, the government offers tax benefits to retirement savers to encourage putting money aside for the future.
-One of the available tax-advantage saving methods is the Roth IRA.
+One of the available tax-advantaged saving methods is the Roth IRA.

 A Roth IRA is the opposite of a traditional IRA.
 A traditional IRA is often referred to as a pre-tax account while the Roth IRA is referred to as an after-tax account.
 Why is that?